balfieri/aws/README.md

 results that you have harvested so far:
 </p>
 <pre>
-owner_insts -command "command_line" -state "pending|running"
+owner_insts -script "local_script" -state "pending|running"
 </pre>

 <p>